dynamomanal/My-Digital-Ocean/README.md

 # My-Digital-Ocean
-AutoApply.AI is an intelligent job application automation tool designed to simplify and speed up the tedious process of job searching and applying.
+JobPilot.AI is an intelligent job application automation tool designed to simplify and speed up the tedious process of job searching and applying.
 It empowers users to find and apply for relevant jobs across multiple platforms — such as LinkedIn, Indeed, GitHub Jobs, and other integrated APIs — with just one click.

 Users can enter their professional details once (including CV/resume, skills, experience level, and preferred roles) and let AutoApply.AI handle the rest.
 The system automatically: